To gain the Master of Cancer Sciences you must complete 100 points comprising of:

 Cancer Prevention and Control

-The Cancer Prevention subject focusses on the concepts, methods and applications underpinning cancer prevention at a population level.
+The Cancer Prevention subject focuses on the concepts, methods and applications underpinning cancer prevention at a population level.
 It explores the concepts of primary, secondary (screening and early intervention) and tertiary prevention strategies to improve cancer outcomes.
-Case based discussion will demonstrate the epidemiological and applied behavioral research involved in reducing the risk of incidence of cancer and recurrence.
+Case based discussion will demonstrate the epidemiological and applied behavioural research involved in reducing the risk of incidence of cancer and recurrence.

 Detailed Information MEDI90095